10lite/VeggieMon/README.md

+# VeggieMon
-# THINK HACKATHON - Team 2K
+A THINK HACKATHON submission of Team 2k.
+Documentation to be updated.